Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/AlexXuBook2/07DesignHotelReservationSystem.md

 Maintaining data consistency is hard.

 ### __Data Consistency among services.__
 In monolithic service - a shared database is used to ensure data consistency.
-{{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/MonolithVsMicroservice.png" alt="UserRequest." caption="HotelReservationSystemSummary">}}
+In the microservice design - here it is hybrid by reservation servcie handle both reservation and inventory API so that the inventory and reservation database table are stored in the same relational database.

+The arrangement allows us to leverage the ACID properties of the relational database t ohandle many concurrency issues that arise during the reservation flow.

+Interviewer can focus on microservice and each microservice has its own database.

+The design introduces many data inconsistency issue.
+Issue - In real world there will be many microservcies in the company and in monolithic architecture different operation can be wrapped in a single transaction to ensure ACID properties.

 ### Todo.

 {{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/MonolithArchitecture.png" alt="UserRequest." caption="HotelReservationSystemSummary">}}
-Microservice - each service has its own db - one logical atomic operation can span multiple servcies.
+Microservice - each service has its own db - one logical atomic operation can span multiple services.
 We cannot use a single transaction to ensure data consistency.
-If update ipeartion fails in the reservation database - rollback the resreved room count in the invetory database.
+If update ipeartion fails in the reservation database - rollback the resreved room count in the inventory database.
 There is only one happy path and many failure cases could cause data inconsistency.
 ### Todo.
 {{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/MicroserviceArchitecture.png" alt="UserRequest." caption="HotelReservationSystemSummary">}}

-### __Summary.__
+To address the data inconsistency - high level of production system.

+Two-phase commit - 2PC - a database protocol used to guarantee atomic transaction commit across multiple nodes, either all node succeed or all node failed.
+2PC is a blocking protocol a single node failure blocks the progress until the ndoe has recovered.
+It is not performant.

+Saga - A Saga is a sequence of local transactions.
+Each transaction updates and publishes a message to trigger the next step.
+One step fails - saga executes compensating transaction to undo the changed that were made by preceding transactions.
+2PC works as a single commit to perform ACID transactions while Saga consists of multiple steps and relies on eventual consistency.

+The complexity is very much for teh design.
+In this system it is not worth it so decided to go with more pragmatic approach of storing reservation and inventory data under the same relational database.

 {{<figure src="/images/SystemDesign/DesignExample/HotelReservationSystem/HotelReservationSystemSummary.png" alt="UserRequest." caption="HotelReservationSystemSummary">}}
-225 page.